3 great mysteries in life

 People aren’t “grubs” but it’s a useful metaphor to illustrate dilemma:

 Some forms of development lead to bigger grubs…. but no butterflies

-Can be seriously limiting.
-As you appreciate, the world was flat, or once thought – no amount of new ship building or sailing technology made a scrap of difference – until people were willing to leave the sight of land.
+Can be seriously limiting though.
+As you appreciate, the world was once flat, or so thought – no amount of new ship building or sailing technology made a scrap of difference – until people were willing to leave the sight of land.

 Being fundamentally different as a person; true to oneself – so, how about you?
-When was the last time you let-go of cuddling the shore and caught a glimpse of a brand new horizon; to mix metaphors – stopped wriggling along; spreading wing and leaving the ground [comprende]?
+When was the last time you let-go of cuddling the shoreline and, caught a glimpse of a brand new horizon; to mix metaphors – stopped wriggling along; spreading wing and, leaving the ground [comprende]?

 A word of future caution: Watch out for others in your industry or service sector with “wings, colour and a fondness for flowers”.
 They’ll be easy to see; moving faster, further, with better vantage and richer options.

-It takes specific learning, though – a person unto themselves (being able to see our own ‘air and water’) – certainly doesn’t happen by accident; unfortunately, or fortunately, depending on how you look at it, can be dumped-on-you through crisis; but why put up with the heartache, when there is another, more easy and impactful way?
+It takes specific learning – a person unto themselves (being able to see our own ‘air and water’) – certainly doesn’t happen by accident; unfortunately, or fortunately, depending on how you look at it, can be dumped-on-you through crisis – death in the family, loss of a job, a personal health issue – but why wait or put up with the heartache and worry, when there is another, more impactful and, easier way?

-No wings…. is it worth the worry and risk?
-Life can be far more colourful
+No wings…. is it worth the risk?
+Life can be so much more colourful